Governance Structure and Operations

 (Unit: 1 million yen)

-Total Total base salary Performance-linked compensation Stock bonus
+Total Fixed bonus Performance-based compensation Stock bonus

 Persons Amount Persons Amount Persons Amount